Ariana James Shows Off Killer Abs And Tanned Body In A Tiny Bikini

 Colombian fitness model Ariana James, who is well-known on Instagram for her incredible figure and cute looks, recently took to her page and shared a hot, skin-baring snap with her fans.

-In the snap, which was uploaded on Monday, March 16, the hottie could be seen rocking a tiny, turquoise-blue bikini, one that allowed her to flaunt her enviable abs, a glimpse of her perky breasts and her sexy legs.
+In the pic, which was uploaded on Monday, March 16, the hottie could be seen rocking a tiny, turquoise-blue bikini, one that allowed her to flaunt her enviable abs, a glimpse of her perky breasts and her sexy legs.
 That’s not all, but the model also showed off her tanned skin which rendered her a sexier look.

 Staying true to her signature style, Ariana opted for a full face of makeup.
 She, however, used neutral shades to keep it natural.
 The application comprised an ivory foundation, a nude lipstick, soft pink blush, nude eyeshadow, and well-defined eyebrows.
 She also had her perfectly-manicured nails painted with a peach-colored polish.